Seahawks receiver DK Metcalf showing he’s wise beyond his years

 It was the kind of instinctual play that some NFL draft analysts wondered how quickly Metcalf would be able to pull off.

-No one doubted Metcalf’s physical gifts — the 6-2, 229-pound frame and 4.32 40.
+No one doubted Metcalf’s physical gifts — the 6-foot-2, 229-pound frame and 4.32-second 40-yard dash.
 But many draft analysts noted that Metcalf ran a limited route tree at Ole Miss, where he was paired with A.J.
 Brown (who also had an impressive debut with three catches for 100 yards for the Titans), often confined to running go routes.

 NFL.com’s scouting report ahead of the 2019 draft called Metcalf “an unpolished gem’’ and stated “until his skill-set is more developed, he could begin his career as a hit-or-miss long ball threat.’’